FilipM13/covid19-vaccination-analysis/README.md

 "The cost of one dose of the Sputnik V vaccine for international markets will be less than $10."

 If country didn't use any of vaccines listed above then it would not appear on the graph.
 Else price for single vaccine is average of vaccine it used.
+Needed data was selected from main data source with paid_expenses.sql and exported to paid_expenses.csv.

 ![paid_expenses](https://raw.githubusercontent.com/FilipM13/covid19-vaccination-analysis/main/paid_expenses/paid_expenses.png)
 <small>Bar chart generated with paid_expenses.py</small>